marmelab/checkoid/Readme.md

 hasLengthGteThree.check([1, 2]); // [{ message: 'value must have a length of at least 3', value: [1, 2] }]
 ```
 #### hasLengthLt
-Take a number and return a validator that check its value as a length smaller than the given number.
+Take a number and returns a validator who check that the value as a length smaller than the given number.

 ```js
 import { hasLengthLt } from 'checkoid';